First time here? Catalog How to Order Tile Site Map Search Contact

 The other second family bestiaries (a classification of Latin bestiaries) that we have available are luxury editions, with gold in both the painting and the binding, and a balance of text and illustration.
 Anne's bestiary, however, has half again as many pages with illustrations and those illustrations are very different from those in the luxury bestiaries.
 Moreover, Anne's bestiary has simply-colored cartoon images, probably an acidic ink with no gold at all, in either the images or the binding.

-I will be adding to these tiles weekly throughout the month of October.
+I will be adding to these tiles as time allows.

 King Garamantes was captured by his enemies.